Hardlymoving writes about do-it-yourself maintenance and repair of Japanese cars.

-- A lot of seal replacement jobs could have been avoided if the installer of the new axle bothered to replace the oil seal with a new one.
+- Seal replacement is highly recommended.
+A lot of seal replacement jobs could have been avoided if the installer of the new axle bothered to replace the oil seal with a new one.
 The part is around $10 and only adds a few minutes to the job.
-Either a small Pry Bar or Seal Removal Tool will work.
+Either a small pry bar or seal removal tool will work.

 Install the New Inner CV Axle Shaft Seal

-- Clean all surfaces and apply a light coat of grease on the Transmission Seal Seat.
+- Clean all surfaces and apply a light coat of grease on the transmission seal seat.
 Position the new seal square in the seat hole.
-Use a large socket (around 34mm) to press the new seal in place.
+Use a large socket (around 34 mm) to press the new seal in place (or use a bearing press tool like this one).
 Apply gentle taps on the socket to press the seal and observe the progress.
-The seal should be flush with the Transmission Differential Housing.
+The seal should be flush with the transmission differential housing.
 Do not allow the seal to recess beyond the housing.
 If it does, pry it out with your fingers.
 To prevent damage to the new seal, do not use any sharp tools.

 Install the Axle Shaft

-- With an extra pair of hands (need a 2nd body) align the axle (including the Outer CV Bearing Cup) positioned straight towards the transmission.
-Push the shaft towards the transmission (which should compress the inner and out CV boots) and have your buddy strike the end of the axle shaft gently to get the CV Snap Rings to compress and move through the Transmission’s Differential Spline.
-Insure that the CV Nut is on the shaft to prevent damage to the threads.
-The internal CV bearing must be seating against the CV Bearing Cup before striking the shaft.
-If not, the CV boots will be absorbing the hammer blows and the Snap Ring will not be compressed.
+- You need a second person for this next step.
+With an extra pair of hands, align the axle (including the outer CV bearing cup) positioned straight towards the transmission.
+Push the shaft towards the transmission (which should compress the inner and outer CV boots), and have your buddy strike the end of the axle shaft gently to get the CV snap rings to compress and move through the transmission’s differential spline.
+Ensure that the CV nut is on the shaft to prevent damage to the threads.
+The internal CV bearing must be seated against the CV bearing cup before striking the shaft.
+If not, the CV boots will be absorbing the hammer blows and the snap ring will not be compressed.

 Reverse the above steps to get things back together.
 A brief overview: